 Education is one of our most powerful means for change and growth in the modern world.
-On our course, you follow one of three tracks, studying Education alongside your chosen field of interest, which will include the opportunity to study in other Faculties relevant to your chosen track.
+You will follow one of three tracks offered by the Education Faculty, in conjuction with other Faculties relevant to your chosen track.

-* The Education, Psychology and Learning track focuses on education from a psychological perspective; exploring human development and education in a variety of social and cultural environments.
+Education, Psychology and Learning focuses on education from a psychological perspective, exploring human development and education in a variety of social and cultural environments.

-* In Education, Policy and International Development you consider historical and contemporary discussions concerning these areas, and education’s role in economic and social change.
+Education, Policy and International Development considers historical and contemporary discussions, and education’s role in economic and social change.

-* Education, English, Drama and the Arts is the study of English literature with key issues in education – such as debates around creativity, learning and culture – while giving you the option of studying practical drama.
+Education, English, Drama and the Arts is the study of English literature with key issues in education, such as debates around creativity, learning and culture, whilst giving you the option of studying practical drama.

 Our course provides excellent preparation for a wide range of Masters and doctoral research programmes, both at Cambridge – each track has close links to related MPhil programmes within the Faculty – and elsewhere.
-Alternatively, for those intending to teach, the course provides a foundation from which to proceed to some initial teacher training courses, e.g., a PGCE.
+Alternatively, for those intending to teach, the course provides a foundation from which to proceed to initial teacher training e.g. PGCE.

 Further information about the course can be found on the Faculty and University websites.

 Lucy Cavendish aims to admit one to two Education undergraduates each year.
-We also currently have twenty MPhil, Med, and PhD Educationalists, alongside teaching, research, and professorial staff, making Education one of the fastest-growing and most vibrant subject communities in College.
+Currently, we also have twenty MPhil, Med, and PhD Educationalists, alongside teaching, research, and professorial staff, making Education one of the fastest-growing and most vibrant subject communities in College.